freiksenet/lands_of_mana/README.md

 - [ ] Render should add transforms to world etc
 - [ ] Camera should be child of world or player
-- [ ] Layer code doesn't need layer ids in lookups
-- [ ] Move out camera transform from interact code
 - [ ] Make Selected a component again
 - [ ] Make animation type a component that changes, instead of a reaction ot selection
 - [ ] Borders and UI need to be connected to game world for deconstructing
+- [ ] Make GUI a plugin, unite all bindings in a system

 ## Project plan